Leafwing-Studios/fop-rules/docs/rules/scenes/deals-and-ideals.md

 On the other hand, suppose the player character was attempting to convince the NPC to take responsibility for the crimes they’d committed, again engaging Integrity.
 As they try to temporarily increase the NPC’s Integrity by 1, they have disadvantage on this skill check. because their integrity is less extreme in the appropriate direction (now, increasing).
 </div>

-If a player succeeds on a difficulty 20 Presence (Guidance) skill check, they can attempt to temporarily change the NPCs ideals by 1 while assessing the deal, causing them to either care more strongly about the moral benefits of the task, or overlook any moral questionability.

-NPCs can spot insincere moral arguments: the character making the check has advantage on this skill check if their personal value for that ideal is more extreme than the new value for the NPC’s ideal, and disadvantage if it is less extreme.

 The party can repeat this process until they fail, but Ideals are always between 0 and 5.
 If they fail by 10 or more, the NPC takes offense and their loyalty is reduced by 1.